-- 1. Load green beans into the Green Bean Hopper. - 2.
-Go to the Operator Console Touchscreen (operator interface) to initiate a roast cycle. - 3.
+- 1. Load green beans into the Green Bean Cart in green bean storage area. - 2.
+Move Green Bean Cart over to roaster, and connect the Green Bean Hopper Vacuum Hose. - Go to the Operator Console Touchscreen (operator interface) to initiate a roast cycle.
+This includes vacuum-loading the green beans from the Green Bean Cart into the Green Bean Hopper above the roaster. - 4.
 During roasting, the operator may use the Tryer (a small sampling tray) to periodically inspect bean samples.
 After roasting, the beans are ejected into the Cooling Tray.
 The Cooling Tray is emptied and the roasted beans are transported to the next processing area.